Undercut

 Three Scenarios That Cost You Money

 Scenario 1: You're too expensive without knowing it.
 Your competitor has dropped their price.
 Your conversion rate slowly declines, but you chalk it up to seasonal fluctuations.
 Weeks later you realize: you lost customers because you were 10% above market price.
 Scenario 2: You're too cheap without knowing it.
 All your competitors have raised their prices — except you.
 You're selling well, but you're leaving money on the table.
-At 500 orders per month and $3 of lost margin per order, that's $1,500 per month you're not collecting.
-Scenario 3: A new competitor shows up.
-A dropshipper discovers your niche and undercuts you aggressively.
-If you don't notice for weeks, they've already established themselves in the search results.

 What Automated Price Monitoring Really Means